openstack-archive/fuel-plugin-nsxv/doc/test/source/nsx-v_test_plan.rst

 * GUI tests

 Performance testing will be executed on the scale lab and a custom set of rally scenarios must be run with NSXv environment.
-Configuration, enviroment and scenarios for performance/scale testing should be determine separately.
+Configuration, environment and scenarios for performance/scale testing should be determine separately.

 Intended Audience